jelanmathewjames/SyncSQL/README.md

 ## Limitations

-- Only support MySQL as of now
+- As of now support only MySQL
-- Slow for higher changes need Optimization
+- Slow for larger changes. need Optimization
-- Simple version numbering is allowed complex may broke the system
+- Simple version numbering is only allowed, complex may break the system